ducky64/arduino-lepton/README.md

 ## Related Work
 These projects do similar things:
 - https://github.com/danjulio/tCam: ESP-IDF framework for ESP32E, GPL-3.0 license.
 Device firmware, not split into a library - though potentially could be done.
 Potentially needs companion apps to do anything.
 - https://github.com/NachtRaveVL/Lepton-FLiR-Arduino: Arduino-based library, MIT license.
 Appears to be a dead project, last code update Aug 2020.
-Issues suggest potential issues with ESP32-S3, doesn't appear to be support for Lepton 3.5.
+Issues suggest potential issues with ESP32-S3 and Lepton 3.5.